 The North sea

-The north sea has always been found attracted by tourists and the residents.
-On hot sunny summerdays, the beaches are always filled with people, but if you just move a couple of hundred meters away from the parking lots or the paths to the sea, there are lots of space.
-In the fall and winter, many enjoys walking by the beach and to be blown over by the wind.
+The north sea has always been found attracted by the tourists and the residents.
+On hot sunny summerdays, the beaches are always full with people, but if you just move a couple of hundred meters away from the parking lots or the paths to the sea, there is a lot more space.
+In the fall and winter, many people enjoy walking by the beach and to be blown over by the wind.

-The north sea is great, but you also have to watch out in its near.
+The north sea is great, but you also have to watch out for the danger.
 The powerful undercurrent, which is in the north sea, causes drownings every year.
-Therefore it is important to follow the bathingrules, which is written a lot of places ind the area, og read the flyer “safety at the beach”.
+Therefore it is important to follow the bathingrules, which is written a lot of places in the area and also reading the flyer “safety at the beach”.
 Get the flyer for free at the local touristoffice or at the local grocery store by the coast.

-If you visit the beach after a storm or a powerful wind, the chances to find amber, butt it is´nt easy.
-Mostly the amber is to befind in the water edge, between seaweed and rinsed rocks.
+If you visit the beach after a storm or a powerful wind, then there is a chance to find amber, but it is not easy.
+Mostly the amber is to be found in the water edge, between seaweed and rinsed rocks.
 Amber can have different nuances from white to brown.
-It is soft, and if you feel it with your teeths, it´s easy to know from regular stones.
+It is soft and if you feel it with your teeth it´s easy to know the diffence from regular stones.

 A walk at the beach in a windy weather is good for the blood pressure.
 In the fall- and wintermonths where the storm really rages, a trip to the beach is an experience in itself.
 It´s fascinating to see and feel the mighty natural forces, and if you are well dressed, it´s an experience you will never forget.
-Each year the sea “eats” 1 meter of the dunes, but by one of the big storms, the sea can take up to 15-20 meters at once.
+Each year dissappears about 1 meter of the sand dunes into the sea, but by one of the big storms the sea can take up to 15-20 meters at once.
 All year people do a great effort to repair the damages and to make the beaches attractive.

-The layout of the wood was startet by the state in 1859.
+The layout of the forest was startet by the state in 1859.
 It was made to reduce the sand drift.
-There was a big expansion of the wood in the period from 1889-1899.
-At first mountain pine was planted, but today in the easterly part of the wood a mix of oak, beech, pines and firtrees, with plants itself.
+There was a big expansion of the forest in the period from 1889-1899.
+At first mountain pine was planted, but today in the easterly part of the forest a mix of oak, beech, pines and firtrees including plants.

 Under the sand drift-layers there have been found some cultural layers from the Iron age.
 At the bottom of the dunes at Græm Strand, layers from the Ice Age shows after a storm now and then.

-Along the wood and to Spidsbjerg Beach runs the road “Raketvejen”.
+Along the forest and to Spidsbjerg Beach runs the road “Raketvejen”.
 Back in time, it was used by the rescuers when they were driving the lifesaving equipment to the stranded ships.